 The adrenal gland-specific proteome

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in adrenal gland as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in adrenal gland as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in adrenal gland as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in adrenal gland.

 Table 2.
 The 9 genes with enriched expression in adrenal gland.
 "Tissue distribution" describes the transcript detection (NX≥1) in adrenal gland as well as in all other tissues. "mRNA (tissue)" shows the transcript level in adrenal gland as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in adrenal gland and the tissue with second highest expression level.

 Protein expression of genes elevated in adrenal gland